wanghailei/study_ror/Ruby/method_alias.md

 - Implementing caching while preserving the original data-fetching logic
 - Adding performance monitoring around critical methods

-The key benefit is that we've extended the functionality without duplicating the core implementation, making our code more maintainable and following the DRY (Don't Repeat Yourself) principle.
+==The key benefit is that we've extended the functionality without duplicating the core implementation==, making our code more maintainable and following the DRY (Don't Repeat Yourself) principle.